Researchers across King’s Health Partners have, and continue to, play a vital role in the fight against COVID-19.

 Our academics have also influenced the NIHR's Health Protection Research Unit, which has conducted rapid reviews, including into the harmful impact of quarantine on mental health.

 Several of our key academics have played advisory or evidence-giving roles, influencing national policy, via the Independent Scientific Pandemic Influenza Group on Behaviours, the Scientific Advisory Group for Emergencies and the House of Lords Science and Technology Committee.

 Existing clinical trials

-To maintain support for patients already participating in clinical trials, we have changed our ways of working to ensure they remain safe.
-For example, by couriering medicines and using telephonic consultations rather than face to face appointments.
+To maintain support for patients already participating in clinical trials, we changed our ways of working to ensure they remain safe.
+For example, by couriering medicines and using telephonic consultations rather than face-to-face appointments.

 View our latest news to find out more about the King's Health Partners response to COVID-19.